si-medbif/AI-MD-variant-calling/README.md

 # AI-MD-variant-calling

+## Updates

+Parabricks has been updated to v3.8.
+* Smoove is still on 3.7, as the updated version currently does not work.

 ## Description

 This repository contains scripts and information for doing variant detection on a HPC cluster with GPU support.
 Input data can be either whole genome sequence (WGS) or whole exome sequence (WES).
 Currently there is a section on somatic variant detection.
 Germline and RNA variant detection will be added at a later date.